some-natalie/some-natalie/_posts/2022-11-21-kubernetes-CI-footguns.md

 There's a decent amount of overlap in how these two concepts are used in practice, adding to the confusion.
 To help mitigate potential escalations and untrusted workloads, it's helpful to keep [defense in depth](https://csrc.nist.gov/glossary/term/defense_in_depth) in mind, layering controls and allowing minimal permissions to prevent container escapes and other security incidents.

+#### How Linux handles permissions (in a nutshell)

 ![slide-17](/assets/graphics/2022-11-21-cloud-native/slide-17.jpg)

 We're going to need to know a bit about how the Linux kernel handles permissions.
-Containers are not a kernel primative, but a combination of a regular process and some special guardrails.
+Containers are not a kernel primitive, but a combination of a regular process and some special guardrails.
 This means that Kubernetes is scheduling processes for multiple projects on shared hardware _without_ the isolation of a virtual machine because :sparkles: containers are not VMs :sparkles:.

 This isn't the end of the world, but our toolbox has changed compared to managing virtual machines.
 Let's take a quick look at some of those tools.